 The International Secretariat’s initial assessment is that Germany has made satisfactory progress in meeting this requirement.

 Germany EITI has brought the EITI Report content online, in different formats, and linking content sources.
 It has written a report that is comprehensible and accessible to the general public.
 It has brought together information on the regulation and governance of the sector that is otherwise very fragmented due to the political landscape (federal system).
 Despite these efforts, EITI has not managed to contribute to public debate, which is focused on coal phase-out.
+The public debate centered intensively on the phase-out of lignite only in 2018 – two years after the launch of the first D-EITI report.
+The essential issues related to lignite extraction, e.g. ecological restoration and subsidies, were addressed in the report.

 The outreach on the EITI has largely focussed on what the EITI is, and less on the data that is published as result of the process.
 It is perceived, however, that there is limited interest in that information.

 To strengthen the implementation of the EITI, the MSG is encouraged to review the communications strategy in view of identifying potential interest in revenue data on the local level and to consider taking a role of assessing emerging data on beneficial ownership and licenses on its comprehensiveness and user friendliness.